 Kids' bones are softer than those of grown-ups, so they often heal in less time than it takes adults.
 Young children often have a speedier recovery than teens.

-Even after your child's cast is removed, his bone will keep healing.
+Even after your child's cast is removed, their bone will keep healing.
 At first, it will have a thick layer of new bone surrounding the area.
 This is called a callus and it feels like a knot or bump.
 It will gradually get smaller.

 Taking Off the Cast